 Don’t Include “Expense Projections”

 If applying before your CP end date, expenses included in your forgiveness application should only reflect the span of time between the date you received funds and the date you apply for forgiveness.
 Do not include projected expenses through the end of your CP, as these are not considered paid or incurred.
-You may still use the Alternative Payroll Covered Period (APCP), as applicable, to start tracking payroll expenses on Day-1 of your first pay-cycle after receiving funds but stop all expense tracking by your application date if your Covered Period isn’t over.

-Salary/Wage Reductions always have a Full Covered Period Impact
+Salary/Wage Reductions Always Have a Full Covered Period Impact

 Be mindful of compensation levels relative to the beginning of the year, especially if applying for forgiveness before the end of your CP.
 If you are using the Full Application, salary/wage reductions over 25% can impact your forgiveness amount.
-If you choose to apply for forgiveness before your 8- or 24-week CP is up, these reductions are still applied to the full length of your CP.
+If you choose to apply for forgiveness before your 8- and 24-week CP is up, these reductions are still applied to the full length of your CP.
 For example, a business using a 24 week CP reduced a full-time employee’s weekly salary by 50% from $1,000/week in the first quarter of the year in 2020 to $500/week during the CP.
 Salary reductions exceeding 25% impact forgiveness – in this case, the forgiveness impact amounts to $250/week.
 Even if the business applies for forgiveness before the end of the CP, their forgiveness application still needs to account for a 24-week salary reduction ($250 X 24 = $6,000 reduction for this employee).

 Economic Injury Disaster Loans (EDIL) Advances are Reduced from Forgiveness Amount